vrandall66/front-end-submissions-public/1801/mod-1/number-guesser/krista-handel.md

 ## Evaluator: Pamela Lovett
 ## Notes/What To Work On:

-- very organized checklist
-- all the way through phase 2 - parts of phase 3
+- All the way through phase 2 - parts of phase 3
+- Nice job using a checklist for organization

-- Design is pretty spot on
+- Design is pretty spot on - some polishing needed

-- organize css
+- Be sure to organize your [CSS rules](https://smacss.com/book/categorizing)
-- talked about organizing declarations alphabetically
+- Organize your declarations alphabetically or [idiomatically](https://github.com/necolas/idiomatic-css)

-some long functions in JS
-makes sure to remove commented out code
+- Remove commented out code that isn't working
+- Good start for JS - some opportunities for refactoring longer functions

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
 * Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

-## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic